NyxBinary/COMP3040_A3/Part 1.md

 # API Description

-This is a sample Manitoba Bus Service Server based on the OpenAPI 3.0 specification.
-This server offers a free API that provides bus and bus stop schedules in Manitoba for a given day.
-The API has endpoints that list bus schedules and bus stop locations and schedules based on the parameters provided.
+This is an example Manitoba Bus Service API formatted for OpenAPI 3.0.
+This service offers an API that provides bus and bus stop schedules in Manitoba for a given day, free of charge.
+This API has endpoints that list bus schedules, in addition to bus stop locations and associated schedules based on the parameters provided.

 # Endpoint with Parameters